 10.4.
 Communication.
 Notification(s) of Security Incidents, if any, will be delivered to one or more of Customer’s administrators by any means We select, including via email.
-It is Customer’s sole responsibility to ensure that Customer’s administrators maintain accurate contact information on the management console of the Service at all times.
+It is Customer’s sole responsibility to ensure that Customer’s administrators maintain accurate contact information on the management console of the Service at all time.

 10.5.
 Privacy Impact Assessment and Prior Consultation.
 The information made available by Us under Section 11 is intended to assist Customer in complying with Customer’s obligations under the GDPR in respect of data protection impact assessments and prior consultation.

 11.2.
 Audits.
 We use external auditors to verify the adequacy of the security measures of the Service.
-This audit: (a) will be performed at least annually; (b) will be performed by independent third-party security professionals at Our selection and expense; and (c) will result in the generation of an audit report (“Report”), which will be Our Confidential Information.
+These audits: (a) will be performed at least annually; (b) will be performed by independent third-party security professionals at Our selection and expense; and (c) will result in the generation of an audit report (“Report”), which will be Our Confidential Information.
 Such Reports will be made available to Customer subject to a mutually agreed upon non‐disclosure agreement covering the Report (an “NDA”).

 11.3.
 Audit Reports.
 At Customer’s written request, We will provide Customer with a confidential Report so that Customer can reasonably verify Our compliance with Our obligations under this Addendum.
 The Report will constitute Our Confidential Information under the confidentiality provisions of the Agreement or the NDA, as applicable.